Romantic: the Benedictine abbey in Stein am Rhein

 Grisaille painting at the monastery museum in Stein am Rhein

-The Benedictine Abbey of St. Georgen is considered one of the monastic complexes in Switzerland that is well preserved.
+The St. Georgen Monastery is considered one of the well-preserved monastery complexes in Switzerland.
 The construction phases between the 12th and 16th centuries can still be seen today.
-What impresses us most is the location on the Rhine and the impression left by the courtyards, the cloister and the premises.
-Stone walls on which vines climb, lavender and roses, stained glass windows and ceiling paintings and carvings contribute to this.
+What impresses us most is the location on the Rhine and the impression that the courtyards, the cloister and the rooms leave.
+Stone walls with vines climbing up them, lavender and roses, slug windows and ceiling paintings and carvings all contribute to this.

 Romantic monastery